Please visit the Church Calendar for more specific times, dates and locations.

 Sunday School & Fellowship

-Our Adult Sunday School class meets year-round at 8am in the Sea of Galilee Room.
+Our Adult Sunday School class meets year-round at 8:00am in the Education Building.
 Using a Bible-based, Christ-focused, United Methodist-approved curriculum, these classes offer vibrant discussions on a variety of topics that are pertinent to today’s world.
 All adults are welcome to join at any time during the year.

 During this thirty-four week course, groups move through the biblical stories of Creation to the New Jerusalem.
 The titles of the sessions along with the theme words, theme verses, and major persons, events, and topics set the sequence of the biblical story in the minds of the participants.
 The principal Scripture for each session follows the chronological movement of the biblical story.

 DISCIPLE II: Into the Word; Into the World

 Designed for those who have completed DISCIPLE I, this thirty-two week study encourages participants to open themselves to hearing what God has to say to them through the Bible, and to be guided into service in the world by the study of Scripture.
 Each week focuses on a specific portion of Scripture, allowing participants to delve deeper into them.
 The Scripture passages are selected from four specific books of the Bible (Genesis, Exodus, Luke, and Acts), with appropriate connections made to other parts of Scripture through both reading and study assignments.

 DISCIPLE III: Remember Who You Are

 The driving idea behind this study is the connection between memory and identity as people of God.
 Participants in this thirty-two week study will read the major and minor Old Testament prophets (except Daniel), as well as the thirteen letters traditionally attributed to Paul.
 Several themes weave their way through this study: the call to remember, the call to repentance, the need for renewed vision, and the place of community.